-Social Structure in Scotland
+Social Structure and Clans in Scotland

 One of the most intriguing aspects of the Scottish social structure is the importance of family and the traditions that are handed down through generations.
-Since at least the 12th Century, Highland societies were divided into tribal groups called clans.
+Since at least the 12th Century, Highland societies were divided into tribal groups called Scottish clans.
 These clans were family oriented as every member of the clan bore the chief’s name, such as MacGregor, or Stuart, even though they were not blood related.
 Furthermore, each clan wore plaid wool clothing, known as tartans, that distinguished them as part of their clan.
 These tartans are still used today in traditional formal dress.

 The Highlanders have managed to keep much of the Gaelic languages from disappearing, especially on the islands.
 But the Lowlanders once spoke Scots, a style of Middle English, which has long since faded from everyday use.
 Many Lowlanders now speak with an accented form of English, close to Irish and Welsh dialects, yet still its own.